Over 5 million smallholder farmers produce 90% of the world's cocoa.

+Millions of tonnes of cocoa beans are consumed annually to feed our global appetite for chocolates, pastries and other desserts.
 Ivory Coast and Ghana are the engine room of global cocoa supply chains, producing more than half of the world's cocoa that goes primarily to Western Europe, the United States, and Australasia.
-The chocolate industry contributes to livelihoods for millions of workers and farmers around the world and supports other agricultural commodities such as sugar, dairy products, nuts and fruits.
+The chocolate industry contributes to the livelihoods of millions of farmers worldwide and supports other agricultural commodities such as sugar, dairy products, nuts and fruits.

-On the ground, we have driven innovation among small farmers – conducting livelihood assessments, strengthening farmer organisations and creating links to traders and wholesale buyers.
-Collaborating with people along the value chain – from producers, companies and customers to NGOs, researchers and academics – we are leading the implementation of an innovative agroforestry project in the Dominican Republic called Cacao Forest.
+Our Landscape programs, such as in Cavally, Soubre in Cote d'Ivoire and the Longitudinal Landscape in Peru, utilise a holistic approach to address socio-economic and environmental challenges in cocoa origins.
+Collaborating with people along the value chain – from producers, companies and customers to NGOs, researchers and academics – we also led implementing an innovative agroforestry project in the Dominican Republic called The Cacao Forest Project.

 CLICK HERE if you are interested in working with us.